Gospel for Asia: Expansion to Africa

-GFA's work in Africa begins with GFA World Child Sponsorship in the slums of Kigali, the capital of Rwanda.
-This expansion will also include training national missionaries, clean water projects, medical ministry, education for the underprivileged, women’s empowerment, and community development projects.
-GFA plans to expand the ministry to six other nations in Africa during the next few years.
-GFA World in Rwanda will focus on training indigenous workers to serve their native communities.
+GFA World's work in Africa begins with Child Sponsorship in the slums of Kigali, the capital of Rwanda.
+This expansion also includes clean water projects, medical ministry, education for the underprivileged, community development projects, women empowerment and training indigenous workers to serve their native communities.
+GFA World plans to expand the ministry to six other nations in Africa during the next few years.
+In 2025, GFA World extends missionary movement to Liberia, West Africa.

 Disaster relief

 Nepal earthquake

-Gospel for Asia-supported field partners joined forces with the Nepal government to provide disaster relief in the wake of Nepal’s 2015 Earthquake.
+GFA World-supported field partners joined forces with the Nepal government to provide disaster relief in the wake of Nepal’s 2015 Earthquake.
 The organization helped by providing food, water and medical supplies.
-Following the initial relief efforts, GFA's founder K.P.
+Following the initial relief efforts, GFA World's founder K.P.
 Yohannan met with the Prime Minister of Nepal.

 Asian water crisis

-One of their longest ongoing efforts to date, Gospel for Asia's Jesus Wells provide clean drinking water to Asian villages with insufficient access to safe, clean water sources.
+One of their longest ongoing efforts to date, GFA World's Jesus Wells provide clean drinking water to Asian villages with insufficient access to safe, clean water sources.
 By 2018, the organization helped construct almost 7,000 wells and BioSand water filters.
-The wells are typically maintained by Gospel for Asia-supported pastors or their church members, preventing the wells from breaking down and ensuring they last for up to 2 decades.
+The wells are typically maintained by GFA World-supported pastors or their church members, preventing the wells from breaking down and ensuring they last for up to 2 decades.

 Illiteracy and poverty

-GFA's Bridge of Hope after-school program assists underprivileged villages through ongoing literacy and education for their boys and girls.
+GFA World's Child Sponsorship after-school program assists underprivileged villages through ongoing literacy and education for their boys and girls.
 This education helps children and their families to overcome generational poverty and avoid the worlds of bonded labor and sex-slave trade.
 There are more than 600 of these centers.
 Students at the centers receive daily education and a nutritious meal, school supplies and uniforms as well as free medical care.
-GFA is using these centers as a way to alleviate the root causes of impoverishment and gender discrimination in Asian countries as well as inhumane child labor practices.
+GFA World is using these centers as a way to alleviate the root causes of impoverishment and gender discrimination in Asian countries as well as inhumane child labor practices.

-According to reports, in 2018 GFA assisted "more than 70,000 children, free medical services in over 1,200 villages and remote communities, 4,000 wells drilled, 11,000 water filters installed, Christmas gifts for more than 200,000 needy families, and spiritual teaching available in 110 languages in 14 nations through radio ministry".

 Kerala Floods

 In 2018, flooding in Kerala left over 200,000 Indian people without homes.
-GFA's primary field partner saw their Kerala headquarters suffer from severe flooding.
-Many Bridge of Hope centers also suffered damage.
-But GFA's filed partner volunteers delivered medical supplies, clothes, food and fresh water to flooding victims throughout the area.
-The estimated recovery time from these floods is five years and GFA-supported filed partners plan to assist for as long as necessary.
+GFA World's primary field partner saw their Kerala headquarters suffer from severe flooding.
+Many Child Sponsorship centers also suffered damage.
+But GFA World's filed partner volunteers delivered medical supplies, clothes, food and fresh water to flooding victims throughout the area.

-Sri Lanka Easter Bombing

-GFA also contributed to relief efforts after the Easter bombings in Sri Lanka in April 2019.
-They provided victims with food and other emergency supplies.
-One of GFA's supported social workers lost five family members in the bombings.
-In addition, two bombs were found near GFA-supported offices.